AlessandroBagnoli/pleo-be-challenge/README.md

 ### Familiarize with the project (1h spent)

 Studied the project structure, understanding what is already there and what needs to be done reading the requirements.
-Updated Gradle and dependencies to the newest versions
+Updated Gradle and dependencies to the newest versions.

 ### Work plan (1h spent)

-1. Core functionality
+1. Core functionality.
-2. Scheduling
+2. Scheduling.
-3. Focus on scalability and reliability
+3. Focus on scalability and reliability.
-4. Unit and functional testing
+4. Unit and functional testing.

 ### Core functionality (2h spent)

 The first step I did was implementing the main business logic which included:

-1. Fetching the invoices in `PENDING` status from the DAL
+1. Fetching the invoices in `PENDING` status from the DAL.
-2. Processing each one of them calling the `charge` method of the `PaymentProvider`
+2. Processing each one of them calling the `charge` method of the `PaymentProvider`.
-3. Handling the outcomes and possible exceptions that could occur during the charge phase
+3. Handling the outcomes and possible exceptions that could occur during the charge phase.

 Since the `PaymentProvider` may return some kind of unsuccessful outcomes that could be retried, as well as others that could be unrecoverable, I decided to introduce two new statuses for the invoices: `FAILED` for those that incurred in